wasauce/AirCloud-arduino/README.md

    For my use, I found one in my neighborhood.
 You can see it here: https://www.purpleair.com/map?opt=1/i/mAQI/a10/cC0&select=35433#14.35/37.7596/-122.37854

+   Do not select a PurpleAir sensor with a black ring -- those are indoor sensors, and I purposefully don't support them.

    Click on the one you want, then copy the URL -- you need to extract the ID of the sensor.